top of page

 "A Scottish fog soaks an Englishman to the skin"

-Fog: When there is a lot of fog, absolute caution is advised over the Trotternish hills, there are some crevices there that can easily be missed.
-Good GPS navigation skills and careful walking are essential.
-The entire trail is unmarked, but in good weather it is quite visible due to the well-trodden paths.
+Fog: In thick fog, absolute caution is advised over the Trotternish hills, as there are several crevices that can easily be overlooked.
+Good GPS navigation skills and careful walking are essential here.
+The entire trail is unmarked, but in good weather it is fairly easy to recognise due to the well-trodden paths.

-Tip: If you have bad weather at the beginning, you can also start in Broadford and just walk the route backwards.
-Skye has its own weather app, the "Winde App", which I would highly recommend!
-You can find it under the following link:
+Tip: If you have bad weather at the beginning, you can also start in Broadford and simply walk the route backwards.
+Skye has its own weather app, the ‘Winde-App’, which I would highly recommend!
+You can find it at the following link:

 Money: Cash and credit cards are available in many places.
 However, you should not do without cash.